wggreen/Web-Scraping-Project/README.md

 ## Process
 1. Logs in to Toast with manager credentials using Selenium
-2. Uses combination of XPath and CSS selectors to scrape list of item IDs for later requests (weekly)
+2. Uses combination of XPath and CSS selectors to scrape list of item IDs for later requests using Selenium (weekly)
-3. Logs in to Toast with manager credentials using Selenium
+3. Logs in to Toast with manager credentials using Requests
-4. Saves cookies from session for use in requests (daily)
-6. Uses saved cookies, scraped IDs, and Requests to query backend for item inventory status
+6. Uses scraped IDs and Requests to query backend for item inventory status (daily)
-7. Writes names of out of stock items to text file
+7. Writes names of out-of-stock items to text file